 We continue to learn, and to photograph, and present our knowledge on this website in a quick, understandable, and easy-to-read format, with links to more detailed hummingbird resources for those readers who require more in-depth information and species identification tips.

 And we love watching all bird life!
-While this website is oriented to hummingbirds, we have a section on other backyard birds and a special report on our recent trip to the National Aviary of Columbia.
+While this website is oriented to hummingbirds, we have a section on other backyard birds and a special report on our recent trip to the National Aviary of Colombia.

-The year 2020 is the seventh year we have monitored the spring, northbound hummingbird migration.
-This effort would not be possible without the thousands of reports we receive from our website viewers.
+2023 is the 10th year we have monitored the spring, northbound hummingbird migration.
+This tracking project would not be possible without the thousands of reports we receive from our website viewers.
 We appreciate the interest, and continued support, of all our viewers!

 And special thanks go out to the great nature photographer Alan Schmierer for sharing many of his beautiful photographs of hummingbirds on this website via Flickr.